PrinsFrank/composer-version-lock/README.md

 This plugin makes it possible to share the required composer version in the ```composer.json``` file.

+Read more about it [in a post on my personal blog](https://prinsfrank.nl/2021/04/07/Seemingly-random-Composer-lock-changes)

 ## Getting started

 to include this package, simply run;